 Ways to control fluid around the lungs

-When fluid is drained and talc pleurodesis is done during VATS, some of the outer lining of the chest wall and lung may also be removed.
+When fluid is drained and talc pleurodesis is done during VATS, part or all of the outer layer of the pleura (parietal pleura) is removed.
 This is known as pleurectomy decortication or PD.
 This may be done when the parietal pleura, which lines the chest wall, has become thick and inelastic.

 Indwelling pleural catheter

 Some people cannot have VATS or open surgery, either because they are too unwell or because the cancer has grown in a way that makes the surgery too difficult.
-In this case, you may be offered an indwelling pleural catheter (also known as a drain) to help your breathing.
+Instead, you may be offered an indwelling pleural catheter (also known as a drain) to remove the fluid and improve your breathing.
 This can also be used if the pleural fluid builds up again after pleurodesis.

-Under local anaesthetic, the specialist will insert a thin tube (the catheter) through the chest wall into the pleural cavity.
-You can manage the drain at home with the help of a community nurse, family member or friend.
-When you need to drain the fluid (usually once or twice a week), the catheter can be connected to a bottle.
+Under local anaesthetic, the specialist inserts a thin tube through the chest wall into the pleural cavity.
+When the fluid builds up and needs to be drained (usually once or twice a week), the end of the catheter is connected to a bottle.